Arctic Oscillation and Polar Vortex Analysis and Forecasts

 Next week

-With geopotential height anomalies turning more mixed across the Arctic and with mixed geopotential height anomalies across the mid-latitudes this period (Figure 5), the AO will likely remain close to neutral this period (Figure 1).
-With more mixed pressure/geopotential height anomalies across Greenland (Figure 5), the NAO will be neutral to slightly negative this period.
+With geopotential height anomalies remaining mostly negative across the Arctic and with mixed geopotential height anomalies across the mid-latitudes this period (Figure 5), the AO will likely continue to be positive this period (Figure 1).
+With predicted negative pressure/geopotential height anomalies across Greenland (Figure 5), the NAO will likely be positive this period as well.

-Waning ridging/positive geopotential height anomalies across Greenland will support strengthening ridging/positive geopotential height anomalies across Western Europe forcing troughing/negative geopotential height anomalies across Eastern Europe this period (Figure 5).
-This pattern will favor normal to above normal temperatures across Western Europe including the UK with normal to below normal temperatures across Eastern Europe (Figures 6).
-Persistent troughing/negative geopotential height anomalies are predicted to dominate Western Asia with ridging/positive geopotential height anomalies across Central and Eastern Asia this period (Figure 5).
-This pattern favors widespread normal to above normal temperatures across much of Asia with the exception of normal to below normal temperatures limited to Western Russia west of the Urals this period (Figure 6).
+Persistent troughing/negative geopotential height anomalies across Greenland will continue to support ridging/positive geopotential height anomalies across Southern and Eastern Europe while ridging/positive geopotential height anomalies centered across Iceland will support troughing/negative geopotential height anomalies across Northern and Western Europe this period (Figure 5).
+This pattern will favor normal to below normal temperatures across Northern and Western Europe including the UK with normal to above temperatures across Southern and Eastern Europe (Figures 6).
+The predicted omega block pattern of ridging/positive centered on Central Siberia bookended by troughing/negative geopotential height anomalies centered on the Urals and across Northeastern Asia with more ridging/positive geopotential height anomalies across Southern Asia is predicted to continue this period (Figure 5).
+This pattern favors normal to above normal temperatures widespread across Asia with normal to below normal temperatures mostly limited to the Urals region, Eastern Kazakhstan and parts of Northeastern Asia but mostly in Eastern Siberia this period (Figure 6).

-Troughing will support above normal rainfall across the Balkans, the Tibetan Plateau and parts of East Asia with normal to below normal rainfall elsewhere across Eurasia this period (Figure 7).
-Troughing will support above normal rainfall in the Plains of Canada and the Northern US, the Great Lakes, the Ohio Valley and the Northeastern US with normal to below normal rainfall across the rest of North America this period (Figure 7).
+Troughing will support above normal rainfall across Central Europe, Southern Siberia, the Tibetan Plateau and parts of East Asia with normal to below normal rainfall elsewhere across Eurasia this period (Figure 7).
+Troughing will support above normal rainfall across Alaska, Northwest Canada, the US Great Lakes, and Quebec with normal to below normal rainfall across the rest of North America this period (Figure 7).

 Mid Term